Sandringham House, Museum & Gardens

 This castle, one of the most beautiful in Royal Deeside, was owned by the Irvine family of Drum for 653 years.

-Drumlanrig Castle Gardens and Country Park
+Drumlanrig Castle Gardens and Country Estate

 Drummond Castle Gardens